CAPE's Uniform Policy

-In 1995, CAPE School Council chose to investigate uniforms as a way for students to identify as being part of a group.
+In the spring of 1997, the CAPE School Council chose to investigate uniforms as a way for students to identify as being part of a group.
 There are numerous benefits to uniforms as reported by parents and students alike:

 Designated Day Wear and Physical Education uniforms are mandatory for all CAPE students.
 If a student arrives at school not properly attired in the school uniform, the parent(s)/guardian(s) will be notified and that student will be marked absent from class until they return to school dressed in school uniform.
 The uniform policy also applies to PE (grades 4-9); no uniform, no participation in that particular class